nixworks/public/news/2008/12/22/index.md

 _Context: US$, bailout, dealers, global crisis_

 ### [ The United States and Mexico pledge $1.4 billion for the Merida Initiative, a security cooperation for combating drug trade, transnational crime, and money laundering. ](/news/2008/12/22/the-united-states-and-mexico-pledge-1-4-billion-for-the-ma-c-rida-initiative-a-security-cooperation-for-combating-drug-trade-transnational.md)
-_Context: Merida Initiative, United States, anti-drug plan, money laundering_
+_Context: Merida Initiative, U.S., anti-drug plan, money laundering_

 ### [ Toyota Motor Corporation, the world's largest automaker, forecasts its first operating loss in 70 years, due to the automotive crisis. ](/news/2008/12/22/toyota-motor-corporation-the-worldas-largest-automaker-forecasts-its-first-operating-loss-in-70-years-due-to-the-automotive-crisis.md)
 Underscoring how the economic crisis is spreading across the global auto industry, Toyota said it will lose money in its core automaking business.